-The street food in Penang is renown in Asia as some of the best!
-Although there are plenty of other good reasons to visit the big island in Malaysia, the food attracts attention and admiration from people all over the world.
+The street food in Penang is renown as some of the best food in Southeast Asia.
+Although there are plenty of other good reasons to visit Malaysia's big island, the food has earned the admiration of people all over the world.
 Arrive hungry—this is a place to come to eat.

 Char Kway Teow

 You'll encounter this heavy, filling noodle dish under many spellings such as char koay or just kway teow.
 Some popular kway teow operations in Penang date back several generations.

-As the name implies, the noodles have a deliberately charred and slightly burned aroma that comes from the wok.
+As the name implies, the noodles have a deliberately charred and slightly burned aroma that comes from heating soy sauce in the wok.
 Kway teow was once the dish of choice for poor laborers who needed a filling meal to keep them going.
-The dish is usually prepared with pork fat, fish cake, egg, and prawns.
+The dish often gets prepared with pork fat, fish cake, egg, and prawns.

-Named after the Chinese immigrants to Penang, Hokkien mee (sometimes spelled "mie") often contains barbecued pork sliced into thin strips, prawns, shallots, and a fish-based chili paste.
+Named after the Chinese immigrants to Penang, Hokkien mee often contains barbecued pork sliced into thin strips along with prawns, shallots, and a fish-based chili paste.
 Yellow egg noodles are mixed with rice vermicelli.

 Laksa is a famous dish celebrated throughout Southeast Asia, however, Penang has put a special twist on it.
-A little fishy and seasoned with lemongrass, ginger, and mint, Penang's take on laksa is a unique taste that you'll never forget.
+A little fishy and seasoned with lemongrass, ginger, and mint, Penang's take on laksa is a unique taste you'll not soon forget.

-Mee rebus is a noodle dish often prepared with ketchup or a sweet tomato gravy; lime provides citrus that offsets the sweet taste.
-Expect yellow egg noodles, half of a boiled egg, and shallots.
+Mee rebus is a noodle dish often prepared with ketchup or a sweet tomato gravy.
+Lime juice provides citrus to offset the sweet taste.
+Expect yellow egg noodles, half of a boiled egg, and shallots in your mee rebus.

-Mee goreng simply translates to "fried noodles" and can be prepared in a variety of ways depending on the whim and style of the street food hawker.
-Noodles can be rice, egg, or in a worst-case scenario, the same "instant " noodles upon which starving college students sometimes rely.
+Mee goreng simply translates to "fried noodles" and can be prepared in a variety of ways depending on the whim and style of the street-food hawker.
+Noodles can be rice, egg, or in a worst-case scenario, the same instant "Ramen" noodles upon which starving college students sometimes rely.
 If a cart advertises "Maggi mee," you're about to eat instant noodles.

-Mee goreng — prepared by Indian-Muslim hawkers in Mamak eateries — is a good option for avoiding the pork typically found in other noodle dishes.
+Mee goreng, often prepared by Indian-Muslim hawkers in Mamak eateries, is a good option for avoiding the pork typically found in other noodle dishes.

 Loh mee is sometimes spelled as "lor mee."

-You'll see fried oysters available in nearly every Penang hawker food center, but don't expect a breaded, deep-fried appetizer that could fit in on a sampler platter next to potato skins and jalapeno poppers.
+You'll find fried oysters advertised in nearly every Penang hawker food center, but don't expect some breaded appetizer that could fit in on a sampler platter next to potato skins and jalapeno poppers.

-Instead, Penang's fried oysters are usually prepared as an egg omelet and then garnished with a sweet-and-sour chili sauce for dipping.
+Instead, Penang's fried oysters are usually prepared inside an egg omelet and get garnished with a sweet-and-sour chili sauce for dipping.
 Don't be surprised: Oysters are smaller than you probably expect to see from Western restaurants.

-This unique Muslim specialty consists of previously deep-fried meats, seafood, vegetables, and tofu laid out on display; you are charged based upon what you take.
-Some carts specialize in nothing but different varieties of fish cake.
+This unique Muslim specialty consists of previously deep-fried meats, seafood, vegetables, and tofu laid out on display; point to what you want.
+Some carts specialize in nothing but different varieties of tofu or fish cake.

-Lok-lok serves as a fun, sometimes-social, meal supplement or starter.
-Vegetables, meat, seafood, fishcake, quail eggs, and anything else you can think of are skewered in small portions and laid out on display.
+Lok-lok serves as a fun, social, meal supplement or finger-food starter.
+Vegetables, meat, seafood, fishcake, quail eggs, tofu, and anything else you can think of are skewered in small portions and displayed on a cart.
 You choose as many sticks as you like from the ice.
 Prices are often based on a color-coded system; check the ends of your sticks.

-Lok-lok is boiled, either by yourself or the food hawker, you then choose from one of the many delicious sauces.
+Lok-lok is usually boiled, either by yourself or the food hawker.
+Once cooked, you then choose which of the delicious sauces you want for your sticks.

-Quite possibly the strangest dessert you'll try on your trip (unless you go for durian ice cream), Penang rojak is mixed fruit that is covered with an extremely sweet tamarind sauce.
-Shrimp paste and chili add unique flavors not often associated with dessert!
+Quite possibly the strangest dessert you'll try on your trip (unless you go for durian ice cream), Penang rojak is a mixed fruit salad covered with an extremely sweet tamarind or peanut sauce.
+Shrimp paste and chili add unique flavors not often associated with dessert.
 Peanuts and sesame seeds add a crunchy texture.

-Don't be afraid of the weirdness; give rojak at least a tentative try!
+Don't be afraid of the weirdness.
+Give rojak a tentative try before leaving!

 Vegetarian Food in Penang

 Nearly all of the above noodle dishes are prepared with pork products.
-Even if you ask for a dish to be served without meat, chances are that the broth was prepared with bones and fat.
-The only way to ensure that you avoid pork is to eat at Muslim eateries or carts marked with the Arabic halal symbol.
+Even if you ask for a dish to be served without meat, chances are the broth was prepared with bones and fat.
+The only way to truly avoid pork is to eat only at Muslim eateries marked with the Arabic halal symbol.

-Penang is home to a large community of Indian Muslims, so finding delicious vegetarian food is easy enough.
+Penang is home to a large community of Indian Muslims, so finding delicious vegetarian food in Georgetown is relatively easy.

-Note: Pork isn't the only ubiquitous ingredient: many of the broths and spicy pastes are prepared with belacan, a shrimp paste.
+Note: Pork isn't the only ubiquitous ingredient.
+Many of the broths and spicy pastes are prepared with belacan, a shrimp paste.
 Noodle dishes prepared with other meats may have a fishball or two thrown in for good measure.
-People with seafood or shellfish allergies should tread carefully.
+People with seafood or shellfish allergies should ask about ingredients.

 Toss out the draconian guidebooks that advise against eating street food for fear of getting an upset tummy.
-Skipping Penang street food would mean missing out on a memorable cultural experience and one of the top reasons for visiting the island.
+Skipping Penang's street food would mean missing out on a memorable cultural experience and one of the top reasons for visiting the island.

-Assuming you choose popular carts that are busy, the food is as safe as any other.
-Eating street food is arguably safer than eating food served in restaurants — you can see the freshness of ingredients and level of cleanliness at a cart.
+Assuming you choose popular carts with a lot of turnover, street food is as safe as any other.
+In fact, eating street food is arguably safer than eating food served by hotels and restaurants.
+You can see the freshness of ingredients and level of cleanliness at a cart.
 If the staff drops or mishandles food, customers see it.
 There aren't many secrets.
-On the other hand, whatever happens behind the curtain in a restaurant is anyone's guess.
+On the other hand, whatever happens behind the curtain in a restaurant's kitchen is anyone's guess.